 - Less coding is required to write this kernel as compared to the microkernel.

-- Also loading the modules dynamically helps to keep the amount of code running in the kernel to a minimum.
+- Also, loading the modules dynamically helps to keep the amount of code running in the kernel to a minimum.

-Why should we use Monolithic Kernel?
+Why Should we use Monolithic Kernel?

 - This kernel is hard to extend.

-How this technology will help you in career growth?
+How will this Technology help you in Career Growth?